 I’m so glad that you stopped by today!
 I hope that you’ll find some things around here to inspire and encourage you to live a simple life.
-On this site you’ll find pointers, resources and plenty of first-hand success stories (and failures) as our family embraces the slow and simple.
+On this site, you’ll find pointers, resources, and plenty of first-hand success stories (and failures) as our family embraces the slow and simple.
 Are you looking to make small changes that will allow you to slow down and live an intentional life?
-Then friend, you’re in the right place!
+Then, friend, you’re in the right place!

-In our family, and consequently, on the blog, we are focused on simplifying our health, our finances, our family, and our everyday life, one small step at a time.
-If you stick around you will find posts about our goals to be more mindful of what we put into our bodies and how we organize them.
-You might also read about how we are savoring our daughters’ childhoods and embracing our life in the country and you’ll see how we’re simplifying our home as well.
-I’m not sure I’d call us full-blown minimalists, but we are definitely more interested in making intentional purchases that will bless our family and our home.
+In our family, and consequently, on the blog, we are focused on simplifying our life, our family, and our homeschool, one small step at a time.
+If you stick around, you will find posts about our goals to be more mindful of the possessions we have in our home and how we organize them.
+You might also read about how we are savoring our daughters’ childhoods and embracing our life in the country.
+And you’ll be able to follow along on our homeschool journey, which is one I never really imagined I’d be on!

 So how did this change to the simple life come about?
 Well, let me tell you a little bit about us.

 We have been friends since high school, although I’m 3 years older than he is (yup, apparently I’m a cougar!), but we didn’t start dating until both of us were out of college and working grown-up jobs.
-We got married in 2012, he moved into my little house in the suburbs and we worked and ate more fast food and tried to stay afloat.
+We got married in 2012, he moved into my little house in the suburbs, and we worked and ate fast food and tried to stay afloat.

 Our New Adventures

-Our new piece of dirt needed a name, so as a nod to Dillon’s great-grandfather who started this whole mess, we named it Sunray Farms after the oil company he founded.
+Our new piece of dirt needed a name, so as a nod to Dillon’s great-grandfather, who started this whole mess, we named it Sunray Farms after the oil company he founded.
 And that brings us to now.
 I had no idea how much Dillon missed life in the country, and I had no idea what I’d been missing out on living in town.
 I mean, have you ever seen the stars out where there are no lights?
 It’s totally worth the extra driving to get to the store!